 There’s an old saying: well begun is half done, and nothing can be more apt when you’re talking about bodybuilding.
 The correct beginner bodybuilding routine goes a long way to make a successful bodybuilder, although you must prepare yourself for the hard work too.

 Have no doubt, bodybuilding is a technical field.
 It’s not quite just grunt-work as it might look.
 As a novice in bodybuilding, there must already be so many doubts in your mind, so many misconceptions about bodybuilding that the huge amount of information available will surely make you confused.
 Nothing can beat having an intelligent instructor to guide in you quest to get that perfectly toned body, but arming yourself with a lot of information helps, so read this article and find out how a good beginner bodybuilding routine can help you go the distance.

 You should plan your beginner bodybuilding routine in consultation with the gym trainer.
 Don’t be reluctant to talk if you feel the routine is too strenuous or too easy.
 Every person’s body is different with different needs.

 When you start your beginner bodybuilding routine, you should start with a lighter workout.
-Concentrate on the machines – you'll find plenty at the gym.
-You're better off lifting lighter weights and doing more repetitions then risking back-injury because of wrong technique.
-The machines have an advantage; they're made to support you, and to help you do exercises the right way.
+Concentrate on the machines – you’ll find plenty at the gym.
+You’re better off lifting lighter weights and doing more repetitions than risking back injury because of the wrong technique.
+The machines have an advantage; they’re made to support you, and to help you do exercises the right way.
 So go ahead and work that nautilus until you can push yourself no more.

 3 Day Week